-- ١. 90 days for additional information requests involving the solicitation of additional referee letters or teaching evaluations/materials - 30 days for other information requests II.
+- I. 90 days for additional information requests involving the solicitation of additional referee letters or teaching evaluations/materials - II.
+30 days for other information requests candidate is not already a UC academic employee, it is encouraged.

-The department should notify the appointing authority in writing if additional time is needed to respond to the request and the reason for the extension.
-If the candidate is an existing UC academic employee, they must sign Certification 3 to acknowledge that new material has been added to the appointment file.
-While Certification 3 is not required if the candidate is not already a UC academic employee, it is encouraged.
 Once the requested material has been added to the file, the file is re-routed to reviewers for further evaluation and comment.
 In the response to the request for additional information, the department chair should indicate the level of departmental consultation and review.
 Failure to respond by the response deadline may result in the appointment effective date being updated to a later date.